Zig and Zag (Australian performers): History

+Radio and Television

 Zig and Zag were the clown duo of Jack Perry and Doug McKenzie; they began performing together in the 1950s in Melbourne.
-Before 1939 McKenzie was a junior announcer on Melbourne radio station, then known as 3XY.
-By 1952, he was voicing advertisements dressed as a clown with a young Bert Newton.
+By 1952, McKenzie was voicing radio advertisements on 3XY dressed as a clown with a then young Bert Newton.
 This led to Zig and Zag regularly appearing on a Saturday morning children's show hosted by Frank Thring, alongside Newton and disc jockey, Stan Rofe.
 The clown duo first worked on their own show on 3XY's Tye's Radio Revue on Sundays and Peters Town Hall Show on Thursdays.
-In March 1956 they drove a toy car at their first Moomba parade and were crowd favourites at the annual festival.
+In March 1956 they drove a toy car at their first Moomba parade and were crowd favourite's at the annual festival.

-On 10 November 1956 local TV station HSV7 broadcast the first episode of Peters Fun Fair, with the duo as its stars in the first children's session televised in Australia.
-They dressed in costumes advertising Peters Ice Cream, with the slogan, "the health food of a nation", and used the catchphrase, "No-o-o trouble".
+The Seven Network local TV station HSV7 broadcast the first episode of Peters Fun Fair on 10 November 1956, with the duo as its stars in the first children's session televised in Australia.
+They dressed in costumes advertising the series sponsor Peters Ice Cream, it had been common of that time for TV programs to be named for their sponsors) with the slogan, "the health food of a nation", and used the catchphrase, "No-o-o trouble".

 Zig and Zag added their theme song, "You and Me", to their act in the late 1950s.
 It was written by Tommy Steele and was originally performed by Steele and Jimmy Edwards in the 1958 London pantomime production of Rodgers and Hammerstein's Cinderella.
 Peters Fun Fair also featured Roy Lyons as Cousin Roy, and continued for 13 years.

-To the TV generation of impressionable children, they are remembered as the slightly naughty duo who broke the King Street Bridge: after a structural failure in July 1962 they filmed a segment for their show where they dropped a coconut and pretended to crack the bridge, albeit accidentally.
+To the TV generation of impressionable children, they are remembered as the slightly naughty duo who broke the King Street Bridge: after a structural failure in July 1962 they filmed a segment for their show where they dropped a coconut and pretended they had cracked the bridge, albeit accidentally.
 Zig and Zag also appeared on the annual HSV7 Good Friday Appeal, a telethon for Royal Children's Hospital, for more than forty years.

-In February 1999, Zig and Zag were named as Moomba Monarchs, a festival that they had been associated with for 44 years, but they were stood down before being crowned in March.
+In mid-February 1999, Zig and Zag were named as Moomba Monarchs, a festival that they had been associated with for 44 years, and crowned as Kings of Moomba at Melbourne Town Hall.
+They were stood down before the associated Moomba parade, in March.
 Revelations of Perry's indecent assaults on his granddaughter, from his 1994 trial, were broadcast on current affairs show Today Tonight.
 Since the duo's act was always aimed at children, it was irreparably ruined, and after the scandal, McKenzie never spoke to Perry again.